FrancisBanville/ms_interpreting_probabilities/README.md

 interactions are drawn from our host-parasite networks of probabilistic interactions, generating a number of binary interaction web realizations for each site in the dataset.
-These two sampling approaches yield different outcomes, particularly for lower values of $P(L|M)$, which denote instances where regional interactions do not consistently manifest locally.
-Small discrepancies are also apparent between these techniques when we equate the probability of local interaction to the probability of regional interaction (i.e., when using $P(L|M) = 1.0$ in @eq:local_meta), especially when the number of samples of binary interaction networks for each location is low.
+These two sampling approaches yield different outcomes, particularly for lower values of $P(L_{i \rightarrow j}|M_{i
+\rightarrow j})$, which represent instances where regional interactions do not consistently manifest locally.
+Small discrepancies are also apparent between these techniques when we equate the probability of local interaction to the probability of regional interaction (i.e., when using $P(L_{i \rightarrow j}|M_{i \rightarrow j}) = 1.0$ in @eq:local_meta), especially when the number of samples of binary interaction networks for each location is low.
 As anticipated, we observe that sampling binary interactions from the metaweb tends to overestimate connectance on average compared to sampling them from local webs.
 Furthermore, we observe an increase in the variability of connectance when employing a single sample, representing what we consider as a more tangible process leading to the realization of local and regional interactions in nature.